authelia/authelia/docs/security/measures.md

 ### More protections measures with fail2ban

-If you are running fail2ban to protect your system, you can also add a filter and jail for authelia to reduce load on the application / web server from repeated hacking attempts.
+If you are running fail2ban adding a filter and jail for Authelia can reduce load on the application / web server.
+Fail2bn will ban IPs exceeding a threshold of repeated failed logins on the firewall level of your system.

-If you are using docker, the Authelia log file location has to be mounted from the host system to the container for fail2ban to work.
-Otherwise fail2ban is unable to access it.
+If you are using docker, the Authelia log file location has to be mounted from the host system to the container for fail2ban to access it.

-Create a configuration file in the `filter.d` folder with the following content.
+Create a configuration file in the `filter.d` folder with the content below.
 In Debian-based systems the folder is typically located at `/etc/fail2ban/filter.d`.

 ```
 # Fail2Ban filter for Authelia